-The Tennyson CAP Committee is focused on potential changes between 38th and 46th Avenues, from Raleigh to Vrain, and consists of BRUN, Tennyson Berkeley Business Association (TBBA), and Local Maintenance District representatives, as well as other interested parties.
+The Tennyson CAP Committee was focused on potential changes between 38th and 46th Avenues, from Raleigh to Vrain, and consisted of BRUN, Tennyson Berkeley Business Association (TBBA), and Local Maintenance District representatives, as well as other interested parties.

-As of now, the Tennyson CAP concept proposes to expand time-limited/permitted parking block faces.
-More specifically, the concept proposes that 2-hour time limits/permitted parking be introduced along 13 block faces, primarily along portions of Utica, Stuart, and Tennyson.
-Based on the CAP committee’s knowledge and perspectives, we are also proposing to extend the time limits to 8:00 PM and introduce 3-hour parking limits on the avenues, where residential frontage is relatively minor, to better accommodate Tennyson Street patrons who want to stay for longer than two hours.
-An Area Permit is also being proposed, which would allow permitted residents the ability to park on any of the time limited block faces (except for Tennyson) within the study area.
+The Tennyson CAP concept proposed to expand time-limited/permitted parking block faces.
+More specifically, the concept proposed that 2-hour time limits/permitted parking be introduced along 13 block faces, primarily along portions of Utica, Stuart, and Tennyson.
+Based on the CAP committee’s knowledge and perspectives, they also proposed extending the time limits to 8:00 PM and introducing 3-hour parking limits on the avenues, where residential frontage is relatively minor, to better accommodate Tennyson Street patrons who want to stay for longer than two hours.
+An Area Permit was also proposed to allow permitted residents the ability to park on any of the time-limited block faces (except for Tennyson) within the study area.

 Frequently Asked Questions

 - The City is changing rapidly, creating even more demand for the curb lane

 - In some areas, on-street parking restrictions may be inconsistent, outdated, and not reflect current levels of activity or new, increasing densities